Church's One Foundation, The

 Colenso is now largely forgotten (not even my several dictionaries of heresy mention him).
+There is an 1888 biography by George William Cox which was in print in 2016; I have not seen it.
 The song he inspired managed to make it into many hymnals, though it is not one of the more popular ones in tradition.
 To be sure, I can't see anything in the song that in any way relates to Colenso and his doctrines (and very little that really derives from the Apostle's Creed).

 Julian, p.
 1095, gives these facts about Samuel John Stone: "s[on] of the Rev. William Stone, M.A., was b[orn] at Whitmore, Staffordshire, April 25, 1839, and educated at the Charterhouse; and at Pembroke College, Oxford, B.A.
 1862; and M.A.
 1872.
 On taking Holy Orders he became Curate of Windsor in 1862, and of St. Paul's, Haggerston, 1870.
 In 1874 he succeeded his father at St. Paul's, Haggerston."
 Thus, like many British clergymen, his career seems to have been secured largely by family and connections.
 Perhaps this makes it less surprising that he opposed ideas associated with evolution and science.
 At least he brought some originality to the post, although not enough to actually look at the data Colenso brought forward.
 Reynolds, p.
 438, says he was involved in the 1909 edition of the famous collection Hymns Ancient and Modern.

 Stone's hymns on the Apostle's Creed were published in 1866 in Lyra Fidelium; Twelve Hymns on the Twelve Articles of the Apostles' Creed (Stulken, p.
 417).
 The tune "Aurelia" is also used, e.g., for "The voice that breathed o'er Eden" and "O Living Bread from Heaven" (Stulken, p.
-281); Reyolds, p.
-211, says it was written by Samuel S Wesley for the text "Jerusalem the Golden"; it was called "Aurelia" because "aurum" is the Latin word for gold. - RBW
+281); Reynolds, p.
+211, says it was written by Samuel S Wesley (the grandson of Charles Wesley) for the text "Jerusalem the Golden"; it was called "Aurelia" because "aurum" is the Latin word for gold. - RBW

 - Bettenson: Henry Bettenson, editor, Documents of the Christian Church, 1943, 1963 (I use the 1967 Oxford paperback edition)